leto-atreides-2/octip/README.md

 ## Usage Examples

 The latter version of OCTIP comes with two scripts:
-* `octip-convert-2-nifti.py` converts Brest's OCT dataset in compressed NifTI format,
+* `octip-spectralis-2-nifti.py` converts Brest's OCT dataset (Spectralis) in compressed NifTI format,
 * `octip-dataset-split.py` splits the converted dataset into train, validation and test subsets.

 First download the `OCT_Images` and `OCT_Non_Interprete` directories from `synophta3`